City Council: On the agenda

 Bronze Medallion challenges the candidate both mentally and physically.
 Judgment, knowledge, skill, and fitness – the four components of water rescue – form the basis of Bronze Medallion training.
 Candidates acquire the assessment and problem-solving skills needed to make good decisions in, on, and around the water.
 Bronze Medallion is a prerequisite for assistant lifeguard training in Bronze Cross.

-*Prerequisites: Bronze Star (need not be current) or minimum of 13 years of age and a current Alberta workplace approved Intermediate First Aid & CPR-C
+*Prerequisites: Bronze Star (need not be current) or minimum of 13 years of age.

 Bronze Cross begins the transition from lifesaving to lifeguarding and prepares candidates for responsibilities as assistant lifeguards.
 Candidates strengthen and expand their lifesaving skills and begin to apply the principles and techniques of active surveillance in aquatic facilities.
 Bronze Cross emphasizes the importance of teamwork and communication in preventing and responding to aquatic emergencies.
 Bronze Cross is a prerequisite for advanced training in the Society’s National Lifeguard and leadership certification programs.